abhicc/Bayesian-Biclustering/README.md

 # Bayesian-Biclustering
-Supplementary material for the paper 'Some Bayesian Biclustering Methods: Modeling and Inference'
+Supplementary material for the paper 'Some Bayesian biclustering Methods: Modeling and inference'

 # Description of the files